kubos/kubos/docs/ecosystem/services/scheduler.rst

         }
     }

-Tasks in the ``one-time`` section will be executed once at a set time.
-Each task in this section will be specified like so:
+Tasks configured with a ``time`` field will be executed once at a set time.
+Each one time task is specified like so:

 .. code-block:: json